Nizwa-Mehreen/CodeAlpha_Network_Intrusion_Detection_System_using_Snort/README.md

 Setup Snort.txt: A guide on how to install and set up Snort on your system.

 Run Snort.txt: Instructions on how to run Snort and direct its alerts to log files for analysis.

+It demonstrates how to configure Snort to passively monitor network traffic and generate alerts based on custom-defined rules.
+Logs and alerts are saved in the /var/log/snort/ directory by default.